Kiyoshika/statswebapp-ui/README.md

-# statsapp
+# statswebapp UI
-This is the UI for a statistics web application.
+This is the UI for a statistics web application (see [here](https://github.com/Kiyoshika/statswebapp-api) for the backend).

 The vision for this project is to import CSV data and generate visualizations (histograms, scatter plots, etc.) as well as statistical models and perform statistical tests (t-test, anova, etc.).